 Can I Sue the City for Pothole Accidents?

 City, county, or state officials may be responsible for a car accident caused by a pothole because it is the government’s responsibility to maintain reasonably safe road conditions.
 To understand when they are responsible, however, a couple of aspects must be known:

 - Was the government alerted about the pothole (or other poor road conditions) by a citizen before the accident?

 - Did the government discover the pothole during a regular survey of roadways?

-- Has the pothole or other poor road conditions been around for long enough that the government should have known about it?
+- Have the pothole or poor road conditions been around for long enough that the government should have known about it?

 If officials knew about the poor road conditions, but did not have a reasonable amount of time to repair those conditions, it is likely that the government will not be held responsible for damages.